odomcl22/Spitfire-LLM-Speech-Assistant/README.md

 - You can check the [Release 2 Notes](./RELEASE_2_NOTES.md) for details about the latest changes and improvements.

 ## Demo
 A demo video is available to showcase the AI Speech Assistant in action.
-Check it out on [YouTube] (https://www.youtube.com/watch?v=TnUssazEWjY&t=9s).
+Check it out on [YouTube](https://www.youtube.com/watch?v=TnUssazEWjY&t=9s).

 ## Future Enhancements
 Looking forward, future releases will focus on integrating a more advanced model backend and adding more voice customization options.